-Operating costs, which are total costs and expenses less depreciation and amortization, increased by \$44 million in the first quarter of 2022 compared to the same period in 2021.
-Higher operating costs were mainly due to higher flow-through costs, costs related to the AUC enforcement proceeding, and costs associated with the Workplace COVID-19 Vaccination Standard.
-These were partially offset by costs related to the early termination of the Master Services Agreement (MSA) with Wipro Ltd. for managed information technology (IT) services in 2021, and the 2022 gain on sale due to the change in ownership interest in NUE.
+Operating costs increased in the first six months of 2022 by \$32 million compared to the same period in 2021 mainly due to higher flow-through costs in the Natural Gas business, costs associated with the Workplace COVID-19 Vaccination Standard, and costs related to the AUC enforcement proceeding.
+These were partially offset by costs related to the early termination of the MSA with Wipro for managed information technology services in 2021, and the 2022 gain on sale due to the change in ownership interest in NUE.